Leveraging temporal features of the divergence quantifier of recurrence plot to detect chaos in conservative systems: Time behavior of

 \subsection{Time behavior of $\langle DIV \rangle$ in the original phase space}

-We computed the $DIV$ for a set of $200$ initial conditions distributed randomly into $[0,2\pi]^{2}$ for parameters $K$ randomly chosen in the range $[0.6,4]$.
+We computed the $DIV$ for a set of $200$ initial conditions distributed randomly into the domain $[0,2\pi]^{2}$ for parameters $K$ also randomly chosen in the range $[0.6,4]$.
 By using the FLI computed at the final time $N$, each initial condition is assigned to a specific label (regular or chaotic).
-The Fig.\,\ref{fig:fig2} shows the time evolution of the divergences $DIVs$ for this set of initial conditions.
+The Fig.\,\ref{fig:fig3} shows the time evolution of the divergences $DIVs$ for this set of initial conditions.
 Initial conditions that are FLI regular are color coded in blue, while FLI chaotic trajectories appear in red.
-We observe that the $DIVs$ tend to form two distinct clusters, indicating that the $DIV$ metric effectively captures the regular or chaotic nature of the orbit through its distinct time evolution.
-We note the spreading of the $DIVs$ values to be less pronounced in the case of regular orbits.
-The fits of the ensemble averages $\langle DIV \rangle$ of the regular and chaotic cluster lead to power laws (dashed black curves) with clearly distinct exponents.
+We observe that the $DIVs$ tend to form two distinct clusters, indicating that the $DIV$ quantifier effectively captures the regular or chaotic nature of the orbit through its distinct time evolution.
+We note the spreading of the $DIVs$ values to be less pronounced in the case of regular orbits. \\

+The spatial averages $\langle DIV \rangle$ of the divergences on the regular and chaotic components are the central objects of the remainder of this section.
+They appear a solid bold lines in Fig.\,\ref{fig:fig3}.
+Interestingly enough they both posses clear linear trends.
+Their best fits, determined with a Markov Chain Monte Carlo framework, lead indeed to power laws with well separated exponents (the posterior medians).
 Regular orbits are characterised by